Mohammad-Hossein Dadras

-Mohammad-Hossein Dadras (محمدحسین دادرس) is an Iranian regular military (Artesh) officer with the rank of brigadier who currently serves as the second-in-command of Islamic Republic of Iran Army.
+Mohammad-Hossein Dadras (محمدحسین دادرس) is an Iranian regular military (Artesh) officer with the rank of brigadier who currently serves as the Deputy Commander-in-Chief of Islamic Republic of Iran Army.

 Career

+Mohammad-Hossein Dadras entered the Officers' Academy in 1979, He advanced through the command ranks during the years of the Iran–Iraq War.

-Dadras previously served as the commander of Islamic Republic of Iran Army Ground Forces and Coordinating Deputy of the Islamic Republic of Iran Army.
+Dadras previously served as the commander of Islamic Republic of Iran Ground Forces and Coordinating Deputy of the Islamic Republic of Iran Army.

-In a speech given on October 2021, Dadras highlighted Iran’s ability to internally manufacture advanced military hardware, such as jet engines, drones, missiles, electronic and radar systems, highlighting that Iran does not rely on imports from foreign arms.
+In a speech given on October 2021, Dadras highlighted Iran’s ability to internally manufacture advanced military hardware, such as Jet jet engines, drones, missiles, electronic and radar systems, highlighting that Iran does not rely on imports from foreign arms.
 In addition, he emphasized that Iran’s Army Air Force can analyze regional threats and respond to any threat in the shortest possible time.

 He has dismissed Israel's military power, saying "The Zionist regime of Israel cannot equal Iran," and warned about Iran’s capacity to respond firmly to any threats.

 Sanctions

 Dadras is subject to international sanctions imposed by the UK as of October 2024.
 These sanctions were imposed following Iran’s continued dangerous and destabilizing activity across the Middle East.
 Dadras is claimed to be involved in hostile activity by the Government of Iran, namely threatening, planning or conducting activity which is intended to undermine the prosperity or security of Israel.
 The sanctions include a travel ban and asset freeze.